NRCan/CanCurve/docs/source/02_user-guide.rst

 Data Requirements
 -----------------
-The **Buildings Tool** requires three types of data about the archetypal building in order to generate a DDF.
+The **Buildings Tool** requires three types of data about the archetypal building in order to generate a DDF summarized in the following sections.
+See :ref:`Tutorials <sec03-tutorials>` for example data.

 Building Metadata
 ~~~~~~~~~~~~~~~~~
-Building metadata includes any information that might be relevant to estimating the flood vulnerability of an archetype, like the year of construction, the date associated with the cost estimate, the person preparing the estimate, etc.
+Building metadata is simple information relevant to estimating the flood vulnerability of an archetype, like the year of construction, the date associated with the cost estimate, the person preparing the estimate, etc.
 This information is used by the Buildings Tool to populate metadata fields on output DDFs and, in some cases, to assemble the DDF.
 Metadata is specified on the **Metadata** tab and stored in the **c00_bldg_meta** table of the Project Database.
 The user is expected to obtain this information from expert knowledge and documentation on the archetype.
+To assemble the DDF, the following metadata is required:

+ - **Building Layout** (``bldg_layout``): Corresponds to categories in the DRF dataset.
+ - **Basement height value** (``basement_height_m``): The height of the basement in meters, used to concatenate the cost values between storys.
+ - **Structure area value** (``scale_value``): The area of the structure in square meters used to scale the cost values for Area-based cost basis.

+It is good practice to specify additional metadata fields, which the  Buidings Tool  propagates onto the output DDFs.

-.. _sec02-costInformation:
+.. _sec02-costItem:

-Cost Information
+Cost-Item Table
 ~~~~~~~~~~~~~~~~

-This restoration item and cost data is specifed as a CSV file on the Data Input tab.
-Click here for an example.
-[Click here for an example].
+This restoration item and cost data is specifed as a CSV file on the **Data Input** tab.
+Typically this information is obtained from cost restoration experts using specialized software like Xactimate and a detailed model of the structure.

 .. _sec02-DRF:

-Depth-Replacement-Factor (DRF) Dataset
+Depth Replacement-Factor (DRF) Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This dataset relates flood depth to the percentage loss or damage of a restoration item and is specified on the Data Input tab.
-By default, the DRF dataset shipped with CanCurve will be used.
+This dataset relates flood depth to the percentage loss or damage of a restoration item and is specified on the **Data Input** tab.
+By default, the DRF dataset shipped with CanCurve will be used, which is installed into the `./db` directory of the CanCurve plugin.
+The DRF dataset is a SQLite database with three tables:

+ - **cost_item_meta**: lookup and description fields for each cost-item with key fields ``cat``, ``sel``, and ``bldg_layout``.
+ - **drf**: the depth-replacement-factor for each cost-item with key fields ``cat``, ``sel``, and ``bldg_layout``.
+ - **meta**: metadata for the DRF dataset.

 .. _sec02-fixedCosts:

 Fixed Costs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This simple dataset has two simple values, the fixed costs for the restoration of the basement and the mainfloor.
+This simple dataset has two values: the fixed costs for the restoration of the basement and the mainfloor.
-This represents the sum of all depth-invariant cost items for each floor.
+This represents the sum of all depth-invariant cost items for each floor i.e., restoration costs that would be incurred no mater how severe the flood exposure.
-For example, mobilization costs or permit fees --- restoration costs that would be incurred no mater how severe the flood exposure.
+For example, mobilization costs or permit fees.
+This dataset is specified on the **Data Input** tab and stored in the **c00_fixed_costs** table of the Project Database.

 Key Concepts
 -----------------
-The **Buildings Tool** is composed of the Graphical User Interface (GUI) front-end and a collection of python scripts for performing the data operations in the back-end, called the *core* which contains four *curve creation* steps.
+The **Buildings Tool** is composed of the Graphical User Interface (GUI) front-end and a collection of python scripts for performing the data operations in the back-end, called the ``core`` which contains four *curve creation* steps.
-A typical workflow starts by preparing the :ref:`Input Data <sec02-dataRequirements>`, populating the fields in the GUI, then executing the :ref:`Curve Creation Steps <_sec02-Core>`.
+A typical workflow starts by preparing the :ref:`Input Data <sec02-dataRequirements>`, populating the fields in the GUI, then executing the :ref:`Curve Creation Steps <sec02-Core>`.

 .. _sec02-Core: